Afar language: Official status

 In Djibouti, Afar is a recognized national language.
 It is also one of the broadcasting languages of the Radio Television of Djibouti public network.

 In Eritrea, Afar is recognized as one of nine national languages which formally enjoy equal status although Tigrinya and Arabic are by far of greatest significance in official usage.
 There are daily broadcasts on the national radio and a translated version of the Eritrean constitution.
 In education, however, Afar speakers prefer Arabic – which many of them speak as a second language – as the language of instruction.

 In the Afar Region of Ethiopia, Afar is also recognized as an official working language.
 Since 2020, Afar is one of the five official working languages of Ethiopia.

 Phonology

 Consonants

-The consonants of the Afar language in the standard orthography are listed below (with IPA notation in brackets):
+The consonants of the Afar language in the standard orthography are listed below in angle brackets (preceded by the IPA notation):

 Voiceless stop consonants which close syllables are released, e.g., [ʌkʰˈme].